REALSTEVEIG/ALTSCHOOL_BLOGGING_API/README.md

 A Blog App
 ___
-The project passes all the below listed requirements
+This project was carried out by Ignatius Stephen Maduabuchi and it passes all requirements listed  below

 You are required to build a blogging api.
 The general idea here is that the api has a general endpoint that shows a list of articles that have been created by different people, and anybody that calls this endpoint, should be able to read a blog created by them or other users.